This post may contain affiliate links. Please read our disclosure policy.

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
 Let's walk through the recipe:

-Next, we place all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, the optional ground cinnamon, and the sugars) in a large mixing bowl, and combine them well.
+Place all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, the optional ground cinnamon, and the sugars) in a large mixing bowl, and mix well.

-All that's left is to mix in the chocolate chips tossed in some of the dry ingredients, transfer the batter to a greased, lined standard loaf pan, and top with more chocolate chips.
+Mix in the chocolate chips and transfer the raw zucchini bread batter to a greased loaf pan.
 Bake until a toothpick inserted in the center comes out mostly clean, maybe with a few moist crumbs attached.
+Allow it to cool for a bit in the pan and then transfer the bread to a wire rack to cool completely.

 Really wring out that zucchini